cbetta/cbetta.github.com/source/blog/2016-10-28-using-letsencrypt-with-sinatra-on-heroku.html.markdown

 ---
 title: Using LetsEncrypt with Sinatra on Heroku
 date: 2016-10-28 18:09 BST
-tags: gems ruby
+tags: gems, ruby, tutorial
-icon: code
+icon: diamond
 ---

 This is a short and straightforward tutorial showing how to use [Sinatra](http://www.sinatrarb.com/) on [Heroku](https://heroku.com) with an auto-renewing SSL certificate from [LetsEncrypt](https://letsencrypt.org/).